 be elected through a ballot in the normal election process.
 Nomination

-Committee Members shall serve for periods of three years, one retiring in
+Committee Members shall serve for periods of four years, one retiring in

 rotation each year.
 No serving member of the Executive Board may be

 appointed to membership of the Nomination Committee.
 One position on the Nomination Committee shall be reserved for an early career professional.

 Names of candidates for election to the Nomination